RayhaanSaeed/monte-carlo-epidemic-simulation/README.md

-# monte-carlo-epidemic-simulation
-Monte Carlo simulation model implemented in Python to analyse stochastic epidemic behaviour and infection dynamics.
 # Monte Carlo Epidemic Simulation

 ## Overview

-This project implements a Monte Carlo simulation model in Python to analyse stochastic epidemic behaviour within a population.
+This project was developed as part of university coursework within a Physics degree and focuses on implementing a Monte Carlo simulation model in Python to analyse stochastic epidemic behaviour within a population.

-The simulation models the spread of infection over time using probabilistic interactions between individuals and demonstrates how random variation can influence epidemic outcomes.
+The simulation models the probabilistic spread of infection over time and investigates how random variation can influence epidemic outcomes.
+The assignment emphasised computational modelling, numerical analysis, statistical simulation, and the interpretation of simulated datasets.

 ---

+## Assignment Context

+This work was completed as part of a computational modelling assignment involving the application of stochastic simulation techniques to real-world systems.

+The project required:
+- Designing and implementing a simulation model
+- Applying probabilistic methods computationally
+- Analysing trends across repeated simulations
+- Interpreting statistical behaviour within generated datasets
+- Presenting and visualising simulation outputs clearly

+---

 ## Objectives

 - Simulate infection spread within a population
-- Investigate stochastic behaviour in epidemic modelling
+- Model stochastic interactions probabilistically
-- Analyse trends across repeated simulations
+- Analyse how random variation affects epidemic behaviour
-- Visualise changes in infection dynamics over time
+- Visualise infection trends over time
+- Compare outcomes across repeated simulations

 ---